tbsfrdrch/rpi-kernel-xcompile/README.md

     $ vagrant up
     $ vagrant ssh

-#### Customization of the Vagrant box
+#### Customization of the VM

 When using the default configuration provided in this repository, Vagrant will start a 64bit Ubuntu box ([hashicorp/precise64](https://vagrantcloud.com/hashicorp/precise64)) and the virtual machine will have 4 CPUs assigned per default.

-This default configuration can be overridden by setting the following environment variable in the host operating system before invoking `vagrant up`:
+This default configuration can be overridden by setting the following environment variables in the host operating system before invoking `vagrant up`:

+* `VAGRANT_32BIT`: set this to `y` if you have to use a 32 bit VM instead of the default 64 bit Ubuntu box.
+In this case [hashicorp/precise32](https://vagrantcloud.com/hashicorp/precise32) will be used as a basebox for the VM.
+ > NOTE: for a VM that was already created by Vagrant you should not change this property afterwards, as the VM will refuse to start in that case.
+To change from 64 to 32 bit or vice versa you will need to destroy the VM with `vagrant destroy` first!
 * `VAGRANT_CPUS`: specify the number of CPUs that the virtual machine shall be started with

+**Example:** start a 32 bit VM with 2 CPUs:

+    $ export VAGRANT_32BIT=y
+    $ export VAGRANT_CPUS=2
+    $ vagrant up

 ### Building a Raspberry Pi kernel